jwianczyk/Kubernetes-microservices-deployment/README.md

 This project is based on sample microservices repository of Google at https://github.com/GoogleCloudPlatform/microservices-demo.

-The only code I take credit for is `config.yaml` which is made for deployment of microservices.
+The only code I take credit for are `config.yaml`, `values` directory and `helmcharts` which are made for deployment of microservices with helm.